zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 is too long for training.
 I will have to think of how to solve that.
 Probably the best way is to randomly get rid of some of the inputs in that case.
 I could add that option to training.
 Otherwise the data generator will be stuck in an infinite loop.
+However I have found that if task has both inputs and outputs of 30x30, it might be the case that even with just one train sample we cannot fit the data in the `max_seq_len`.
+Thus I have to think of how to deal with those cases.

+### Tasks that are too big for training

+No prompt smaller than 4096 tokens for task 25094a63 No prompt smaller than 4096 tokens for task f9d67f8b No prompt smaller than 4096 tokens for task 981571dc No prompt smaller than 4096 tokens for task b9630600

 ## Results